Blosc/bloscpack/README.md

 * possibly include a checksum (adler32) in header
 * configuration file to store commonly used options on a given machine
 * check Python 3.x compatibility
+* make a note in the README that the chunk-size benchmark can be used to tune

 ## ∴ Changelog